dariolitardi/smartecgrepo/README.md

 <img src="pictures/knn_results.png" width="500" />

-Chart of the comparison between the accuracies of the tested algorithms
+Figure 4 - **Chart of the comparison between the accuracies of the tested algorithms**

 As we can see from the graph, the KNN achieves the best results.
 The accuracy of prediction is always between 94% and 97%.